Jane Avril - Biography

 At the age of 15 the hell began again!

-Elise made an attempt to exploit the father through his daughter.
-Jeanne would become firm friends with Monsieur Pouffard (her father's secretary) from whom she learnt about the great painters.
+Léontine made an attempt to exploit the father through his daughter.
+It was at her Father's home that Jeanne would become firm friends with Monsieur Pouffard (her father's secretary) from whom she learnt about the great painters.

-The Marquis (Jeanne's Father) was on the verge of financial ruin but he did assist as best he could but eventually returned to Italy and died months later after succumbing to a stroke.
+However, her father was himself on the verge of financial ruin but he did assist as best he could but he eventually returned to Italy and died months later after succumbing to a stroke.

-Elise was determined to turn Jeanne into a "lady of the night" and the mental torture would continue.
+Léontine was determined to turn Jeanne into a, ‘lady of the night’ and the mental torture would continue.

 Jeanne stood firm and refused to comply!

-Elise sent Jeanne out on the streets and refused her entry on return unless she had returned with money in hand.
+Léontine sent Jeanne out on the streets and refused her entry on return to the home unless she had returned with money in hand.

 But no!
 She would not be like her mother!